-Probably a Dutch armed merchant man in the service of the WIC, or a private trader.
+Probably a Dutch armed merchantman in the service of the Dutch West India Company (WIC), but could also be a private trader.
 Wood samples have been taken from the barrels.
-Wood identification on 3 barrels and 27 pieces of supportive wood revealed that all of the wood was cut in the northeast of South-America.
+Wood identification on three barrels and 27 pieces of supportive wood revealed that all of the wood was cut in the northeast of South America.

-Together with the findings of cacao between the barrels and the lacking of W.I.C. marks, it is assumed that the ship was probably a Dutch private charter that had just arrived from Surinam and adjacent regions.
-While the ship was waiting on the Texel street it sunk.
+Together with the findings of cacao between the barrels and the absence of WIC marks, it is assumed that the ship was probably a Dutch private charter that had just arrived from Suriname and adjacent regions.
+While the ship was waiting on the Texel roadstead it sunk.